Interlastic/tosp/README.md

-# tosp
+# Nite
-Terms of Service and Privacy Policy of the bot nite
+This is the website for the discord bot called "Nite".